ops-gaurav/upgraded-chainsaw/README.md

 *Make sure have your `mongod` process running*

 ### Developer
+* Install dev dependencies using `npm install --dev`.
-* Use `gulp scripts` to minify the javascript files.
+* Use `gulp scripts` to minify and concat the angularJS files.